funkymonkeyjay/char-select-splatidols-64/README.md

 * Give it a preset name of your own.
 * In *"Edit Palette"*, edit colors as you please.
 * Once done, select *"Save Preset"*.
-* Boom, now you've got your own colors!
+* Boom, now you've got your own team colors!

 ## SPECIAL THANKS / CREDITS
 * **VioletSM64** — Help with Custom Idle Animation Transitions